atilayyuri/QA-testing-folder-sync/README.md

 The libraries that are used in this program comes as build-in libraries.
 You do not need to install any additional libraries.
 However, ensure that you have [Python](https://www.python.org/downloads/) Version >= 3.6.

+Before you get started you'll need to do following step:

+- Clone this repository to your local machine using 'git clone https://github.com/atilayyuri/QA-testing-folder-sync.git'

 ## Usage

 To use **FolderSync** you can run the following command